septsea/permesiloj/unlicense.md

 Here is an **unofficial** translation of the **Unlicense** into Esperanto.
 It is provided to help more people understand the license.
 It was not published by the author of the license, and **does not** legally state the distribution terms for software that uses the license—only [the original English text of the license](licenses/UNLICENSE) does that.

-If you want to publish your software under the license, create a plain text file named `UNLICENSE` in the root of your source code, copy the content of [`licenses/UNLICENSE`](licenses/UNLICENSE) into that file, and save it.
+If you want to publish your work (including but not limited to software) under the license, create a plain text file named `UNLICENSE` in the project root directory, copy the content of [`licenses/UNLICENSE`](licenses/UNLICENSE) into that file, and save it.

 Note that the license is a public domain dedication.